Anavros/malt/README.md

 games or applications.
 Its stripped-down philosophy leads to straightforward and simple code and fast to develop interfaces.

-## Details
+## Tools
-select
-confirm
-indent
-show
+* `fill`: Provide a list of options and in return get the user's choice.
+* `freefill`: Get an unprocessed string from the user.
+* `serve`: Display a message (print with extra functionality).
+* `confirm`: Ask a yes or no question and receive a boolean.
+* `indent`: Increase the indentation of the output (used as a contextmanager).
+* `savor`: Pause for a moment and let everyone process their thoughts.
+* `rinse`: Clear the screen and start anew with a fresh prompt.

+### Features
+* Input Verification
+* Built-in Common Functions
+* Flow Control

 ### options
-built-in option handling
-keywords
-indentation settings
-codes

-### importing into a project
-no official build system yet
-just drag and drop
+See [DETAILS](DETAILS.md) for information on specific features.

+## Installation
+Malt keeps it simple.
+Drag and drop `malt.py` into your project directory and `import malt`.

+In the future there will likely be a more formal build system; notably to release onto the PyPi.
+However malt is purposefully a single file so that it is easy to install either way.

-## Questions
+## Miscellaneous
-will malt buy my groceries for me?

-### contact/contributions/concerns
-Malt was written by John Dobbs and released under the MIT license.
+Malt was written by John Dobbs and is released under the MIT license.

 Send me an email if you have any ideas for improvements, and feel free to fork the repository and send a pull request.